 - Underresponse to Internal Stimuli: If the immune system fails to recognize and clear out irregular cells, those cells can grow and multiply out of control, potentially leading to cancer — any one of 200 diseases that have the ability to invade and damage normal tissues.
 Ironically, the immune system is sometimes the source of the overgrowth, in the case of leukemias and lymphomas.

 While the immune-supporting strategy that’s best for you will depend on the nature of the immune-system challenge you’re facing, many of the most essential elements of immune boosting have their roots in the same tactics that support good basic health.
 These include things like prioritizing good nutrition and healthy digestion, avoiding toxins, minimizing stress, and giving your body ample opportunity to recover from the demands you place on it every day.

 The small intestine functions as the epicenter of the adaptive immune system.
 Here, billions of healthy bacterial organisms kill off invading bacteria; help digest food; produce immune molecules, vitamins and cancer-prevention compounds; and even help to regulate your hormonal metabolism.
-(For more on how to build a healthy gut, see “Good Bacteria Welcome” in the July/August 2007 archives.)
+(For more on how to build a healthy gut, see “Good Bacteria Welcome”.)